Gardening From a Wheelchair

-Being able to plant your favorite flowers, pick fresh herbs for a delicious dinner, or simply be delighted in the great outdoors are all possible when gardening from a wheelchair.
+Being able to plant your favorite flowers, pick fresh herbs for a delicious dinner, or simply enjoy the great outdoors are all possible when gardening from a wheelchair.

 “Create your garden on your deck or patio even,” says Rothert, living with paralysis since 1977.
 “Use the least amount of energy possible getting there, save it for the garden.”

-Avid gardener, Francesco Clark, President of Clark's Botanicals in New York City and Ambassador for the Reeve Foundation, stresses the importance of accessibility.
-"The walkways are either too narrow or an uneven surface, like brick, physically blocking my wheels from getting where I want to go," says Clark, living with a spinal cord injury after a swimming pool diving accident in 2002.
-"There is never enough room to turn around or back-up."
+Avid gardener, Francesco Clark, President of Clark’s Botanicals, stresses the importance of accessibility.
+“Usually, the walkways are either too narrow or an uneven surface, like brick, physically blocking my wheels from getting where I want to go,” says Clark, living with a spinal cord injury after a swimming accident in 2002.
+“There is never enough room to turn around or back-up.”

 Having freedom of movement in your garden and leaving plenty of room and space to move around is also important.
 A paved area provides traction.
 Have a firm ground made of concrete or pavers, for example, in order to make rolling around more comfortable.

-Ideal options for gardeners sitting down are vertical wall gardens or tabletop gardens, as are having large pots or containers on caddies for easy movement and placement.
-If you're using a pot, Rothert advises it be at least 24 inches across to prevent soil from drying out.
+Ideal options for gardeners sitting down are vertical wall gardens or tabletop gardens, as well as large pots or containers on caddies for easy movement and placement.
+If you’re using a pot, Rothert advises it be at least 24 inches across to prevent soil from drying out.

 “A raised bed at the proper height is great,” says Shane Smith of Cheyenne Botanic Gardens in Wyoming.
 “It allows for approaching the bed straight on without having to bend.”